ministryofjustice/new-nomis-ui/README.md

 If you wish to view the CI build you’ll need an account – get one [here](https://circleci.com/signup/) and link to your repos.

-Upon merging into master the system will build a production version and check this into the `deploy_to_mock` branch where upon
-Azure will trigger a build and deploy into the dev environment at [notm-dev.hmpps.dsd.io](https://notm-dev.hmpps.dsd.io)
+Upon merging into main the system will build a production version and check this into the `deploy_to_mock` branch where upon Azure will trigger a build and deploy into the dev environment at [notm-dev.hmpps.dsd.io](https://notm-dev.hmpps.dsd.io)

 ### Building the docker images